Raegan LaRochelle

 Raegan LaRochelle is an American politician from the state of Maine.
-She is a member of the Augusta City Council, and a member-elect to the Maine House of Representatives.
+She is a member of the Maine House of Representatives and former member of the Augusta City Council.

 LaRochelle took office as the at-large councillor on the Augusta city council in January 2020.
 She ran in the special election to succeed Justin Fecteau, a Republican in the 86th district, and defeated James Orr, a Republican, in the election on November 2, 2021.